nickbradley/CPSC310submit/README.md

   </tr>
   <tr>
     <td>Failed to initialize userRequests.
 Error while reading student_repos view: <i>error</i></td>
     <td>The app failed to get a dictionary of requests per user/repo.
 Likely cause is the view does not exist.
-See _error_ for details</td>
+See <i>error</i> for details</td>
     <td></td>
   </tr>
   <tr>